-I was also hoping that they would try to fix the flowers on the table, not just remove them.
+More importantly, I was hoping they would try to fix the flowers on the table, not just remove them.
 As you can see in the revised image above, the flowers have been replaced with an empty vase.
-Not quite what I was hoping for…

 Virtual Staging Quality

 In a nutshell, VSH Media is a decent option for real estate professionals who aren’t in a rush to get things done.